Pension Plan www.monkakyosai.or.jp/en/long/index.html

 Currently, the pensionable age for old-age pension is 60 but this age is being raised in stages.
 Your pensionable age is determined according to your date of birth.

-In order to be eligible to receive Japanese old-age pension, you must have been enrolled in the Japanese pension plan at least 25 years (10 years from 2018).
-However, if you have been enrolled in any foreign countries’ plans which have a Social Security Totalization Agreement with Japan (please refer the table below as of 2013, but information on https://www.nenkin.go.jp/international/english/international/socialsecurity.html prevail), you can sum up with the Japanese enrollment period.
+In order to be eligible to receive Japanese old-age pension, you must have been enrolled in the Japanese pension plan at least 10 years.
+However, if you have been enrolled in any foreign countries’ plans which have a Social Security Totalization Agreement with Japan (please refer the table below as of 2018, but information on https://www.nenkin.go.jp/international/english/international/effectivedate.files/1.pdf prevail), you can sum up with the Japanese enrollment period.

 Lump-sum Withdrawal Payments